About siblings of autistic children

 Most siblings have their ups and downs.
-It can be great to have sisters and brothers to play and share interests with.
-But many siblings also have times when they disagree, fight and feel like they’re competing for their parents’ attention.
+This is because it can be great to have sisters and brothers to play and share interests with.
+But many siblings also have times when they disagree and fight.

-It’s normal for typically developing children to have a range of changing feelings about their family situation.
+It’s natural for siblings to have a range of changing feelings about their family situation.

 Explaining autism to siblings

-Even when children know a bit about autism in general, they often don’t know much about how it affects their sibling in particular.
-So talking about what autism means for your autistic child can help typically developing children see and understand their sibling as a whole person.
+Talking about what autism means for your autistic child can help your other children see and understand their sibling as a whole person.
 It’s important to help your children see your autistic child’s strengths, like having a good memory, as well as the challenges they face, like getting overwhelmed in noisy places.

-It’s a good idea to talk about autism as soon as you think your typically developing children can understand, or as soon as they’re old enough to notice their sibling is behaving differently from other children.
+It’s a good idea to talk about autism as soon as you think your children can understand, or as soon as they’re old enough to notice their sibling behaves differently from other children.
 As children get older and better able to understand, they’ll ask more complicated questions about autism and need more information.

-Three basic steps can help you talk with your children about autism.
-You can adapt these steps for different ages and stages of development:
+You can adapt the following steps for different ages and stages of development:

 - Use language and ideas that your children can understand.
-For example, you could say, ‘Autism causes people to think a bit differently from you.
-Some autistic people might play or talk differently or find it hard to understand how other people feel’, or ‘Sophie hasn’t learned to play that game yet so she might play it differently’.
+For example, ‘Autism causes people to think differently from you.
+Some autistic people might play or talk differently or find it hard to understand how other people feel’ or ‘Sophie hasn’t learned to play that game yet, so she might play it differently’.

 - Be prepared to explain things several times.